-The event will explore the following key themes –
+The course focuses on the following key themes –

 - Reaching the most excluded boys in our society and the impact of street culture